TheCommieAxolotl/BetterDiscord-Stuff/README.md

 ## How to Use the Theme

 To use the theme, you'll need to install a theme manager extension for Discord (e.g., BetterDiscord or Vencord).
-Once the extension is installed, simply go to Discord setting, search for Vencord and copy the raw link!
+Once the extension is installed, simply open the Lilly folder, copy the raw link of Lilly.theme.css then go to Discord setting, search for Vencord and copy the raw link!

 ## Contributions and Feedback